 After analyzing the byproduct of broken branches of conifers with relation to its nutrient content, this material was applied experimentally in agricultural soils, on the basis of 150 to 200 m3/ha.
 This fertilization gave good results in the production of potatoes, fruit trees and strawberries.
 The results, however, were even better when they used FBWS (fragmented branch wood shavings) - quality wood, hardwood, particularly oak (Quercus rubor).

-Effects of the application of FBWS (Fragmented branch wood shavings) on the soil
+Effects of the application of FBWS (fragmented branch wood shavings) on the soil

-- After application of FBWS (Fragmented branch wood shavings), we observed the following modifications in soil:
+- After application of FBWS (fragmented branch wood shavings), we observed the following modifications in soil:

-- After 3 months, the majority of shavings had already been metabolized by soil biology;
+- After 3 months, the majority of shavings had already been metabolized by the soil biology;

-- The color of the horizon A became darker, approaching a very dark brown;
+- The colour of the horizon A became darker, approaching a very dark brown;

 - The organic matter content increased by 3% in just 12 months;